Best Earplugs for Musicians to Buy in 2023

 You might be wondering if earplugs don’t limit your ability to hear the music in the venue, or the person next to you.
 The general answer is no, they don’t, as most club earplugs are designed to only filter out the dangerous frequencies, while still letting you hear the music.
 What’s more, some ‘smart’ earplugs are able to emphasize very soft sounds, like someone asking you a question in the club, letting you hear them better and facilitating the conversation.
 With this out of the way, let’s take a look at our top recommendations in terms of club earplugs:

-They fit really well into our ears when we tested them and although they are sometimes hard to get out, they didn’t fall out once.
+They fit really well into our ears when we tested them, they didn’t fall out once.

 These earplugs are also completely waterproof so you don’t need to worry about sweat or drenching them in a pool.